discos/discos2class/README.md

 ##Usage

-The tool operates on data directories of fits files saved by the DISCOS system, where each directory matches a schedule **SCAN**
+The tool operates on data directories of FITS files saved by the DISCOS system, where each directory matches a schedule **SCAN**

 ###Command line help

-The command line help explains what options are available and gives hints about
+The command line help explains which options are available and gives hints about
 usage: